microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/02-size-analysis.md

 ```

-* Postgres - create benchmark objects in the database and run a synthetic workload for 5 minutes and watch the system load from another bash prompt using unix tools while it is running.
+* Postgres - create benchmark objects in the database and run a synthetic workload for 5 minutes

 ```bash
     pgbench -i  -h localhost -U postgres -d samples